-- The first era, creation, was covered in the article Are there any scientific proofs of the Bible?
+- First Era: Creation: see Are there any scientific proofs of the Bible?

-- The second era is found in Genesis chapters 3-12.
+- Second Era: from Creation to the Tower of Babel (Genesis chapters 3-12.)
 This is too far back in antiquity to either prove or disprove.
 Scientists will argue on both sides for and against a world wide flood, the tower of Babel and more.

-- The third era is from Abraham to Solomon
+- Third Era: archaeological evidence from Abraham to Solomon

-- The fourth era is from Solomon to the end of the Old Testament.
+- Fourth Era: is from Solomon (Israelite and Judah split) to the end of the Old Testament.

-- The fifth era is Christ and the apostolic era.
+- Fifth era is Christ and the apostolic era.